devonorourke/mysosoup/docs/diversity_workflow.md

   --o-filtered-data Mangan.dada2_noNTCs_seqs.qza
 ```

+> While we started with 4,277 denoised sequences (which included bat and other non-arthropod sequences, as well as distinct sequences from negative controls), removing the negative control samples reduces this to 4,269 sequences.
+Thus, few sequences were exclusive to the NTCs.

 B. Remaining representative sequences are clustered at 98.5% identity using `qiime vsearch cluster-features-de-novo`
 ```
 qiime vsearch cluster-features-de-novo \